Automation for Web Development: Streamline Your Workflow

 • Security: CSP/HSTS headers emitted in preview.

-• Over-engineering: If you need a handbook to run your scripts, you went too far.
-Favor npm scripts over heavy task runners.
+• Over-engineering: if you need a handbook to run scripts, you went too far.
+Prefer npm scripts over heavy task runners.

 • Automate the boring; obsess over the meaningful.